kamanphoebe/MotionDetection/README.md

 ### Demo

-If you would like to have a quick try about the inference and viualization with nuScenes dataset, you can simply run following commands to generate a `demo_visual.mp4`:
+If you would like to have a quick try about the inference and visualization with nuScenes dataset, you can simply run the following commands to generate a `demo_visual.mp4`:
 ```bash
 mkdir demo_infer
 python demo_model_visual.py